hapi-swagger/hapi-swagger/README.md

 ### Status Codes
 You can add HTTP status codes to each of the endpoints.
 As HAPI routes don not directly have a property for status codes so you need to add them the plugin configuration.
 The status codes need to be added as an array of objects with an error code and description.
-The `description` is required:
+The `description` is required, the schema is optional and unlike added response object the example above this method does not validate the API response.

 ```Javascript
 config: {